TRY OUR FREE APP

 That said, when you see a symbol surface over and over again, chances are that it signifies a motif.

 Let’s cut to The Great Gatsby, a classic vessel of symbolism, to illustrate this.
 F. Scott Fitzgerald uses the Valley of Ashes — a barren wasteland between East and West Egg — as a symbol to represent the waste and moral decay of the elite.
-This is a part of the book’s bigger motif of wealth and finance, which recurs through a number of ideas — among them, Gatsby’s parties, the extravagance of the both West and East Eggs, and Daisy’s voice that is described as “full of money.”
+This is a part of the book’s bigger motif of wealth and finance, which recurs through several ideas — among them, Gatsby’s parties, the extravagance of the both West and East Eggs, and Daisy’s voice that is described as “full of money.”
 That, in turn, reinforces one of the book’s major themes about the corruption of the American Dream.

 To sum it up, here’s a quick chart for you: